KAWLPHE/AI-Future-Lab/README.md

 - Image Generator
 - Voice Assistant

-### Skills Roadmap
+### Roadmap

-Shows a beginner-friendly roadmap for learning AI and Machine Learning.
+Shows a beginner-friendly learning path for AI and Machine Learning.

 ### Quiz

-Includes a simple JavaScript quiz about AI and Machine Learning.
+Includes an interactive quiz created with JavaScript.

 ### Contact